 Dax

 Rich in Basque and Landes heritage and traditions, the town of Dax offers holidaymakers a whole range of typical Landes pleasures.
-Whether you love history, architecture, wellness, gastronomy and festivities against a backdrop of tradition, or are simply curious to discover the culture of the Landes, Dax has everything you need to make your stay here as unforgettable as it is exotic.
+Whether you love history, architecture, wellness, gastronomy and festivities against a backdrop of tradition, or are simply curious to discover the culture of the Landes region, Dax has everything you need to make your visit as unforgettable as it is exotic.

 This particularity has become a veritable symbol of the town of Dax, which can be seen in La Fontaine chaude (or Nèhe spring), an emblem of thermalism and the Gallo-Roman past.

-Today, spa-goers on vacation in the Landes can take advantage of their visit to Dax to discover this monument and indulge in the pleasures of the thermal waters.
+Today, visitors to Dax on vacation in the Landes region can take advantage of their stay to discover this monument and indulge in the pleasures of the thermal waters.

 Just 45 minutes from the EUROSOL **** campsite, immerse yourself in Dax’s Gallo-Roman heritage with must-see tours of the ramparts, the archaeological crypt (remains of a Gallo-Roman building) and the Musée de Borda, which recounts the city’s ancient history.